 “We literally have been willing to put a price tag on everything up to the point at which it compromises our integrity.
 We’re running a business here.”

 Smith specifically noted in these talks to the non-profit community, as he taught others what he just learned, that while big donations from corporations—foundations and the rich, and such—are welcome, his business model relies more on smaller regular donations, on a yearly basis, which exactly describes what he’s getting from Texas’s public universities.
 This is, like, regular income—reliable cash flow from the people of the state.
 UT, A&M and Texas State University System are among those paying.
 In what may be another example of editorial payola—who knows, the evidence is only circumstantial—but points to Evan Smith and the Chancellor of the Texas State System, Bruce McCall.
 Last year the Tribune ran a piece on the sudden departure of the first Latino president of a public university in the state, Richard Maestas of the Big Bend campus was literally in West Texas one day and recalled to Austin the next.
-Locals say they knew a hit was in progress when Texas State officials arrived by plane at Alpine’s tiny airport, on the morning in question.
+Locals say they knew an administrative hit was in progress when Texas State officials arrived by plane at Alpine’s tiny airport, on the morning in question.
 It was like something out of Conrad—Maestas’s methods had been judged unsound in Austin—he was to be terminated, no further duties, removed from his office but Texas State would pay out his salary for the rest of the year.

 A Tribune story noted the abrupt removal and as followup—nothing.
 That Dr. Maestas was removed by Texas State leadership a week after he fired the football coaching staff could have been established right away, and eventually was—people were talking openly about his dismissal—but no definitive cause was given.
 Nor has it ever.